GillesSchneider/neuro-imaging/haxby-registration/README.md

 *  Initialize affine and rigid registrations
 *  Load MNI152 template and resample it to Haxby
 *  For every subject in Haxby:
-   - Apply the affine then rigid transformations on every 3D image
+   - Apply affine transformation then rigid transformation on every 3D image
    - Append the transformed image to a list
    - Save the transformed 4D image to folder "./save/subj"
 *  Repeat